Our companies are backed by the Best Pick Guarantee. Call one today!

 If you were negligent about a visible disease, then a lawsuit may be filed against you.

 If there was no negligence on your part, then you are only responsible for cleaning up the part of the tree that’s on your property, not your neighbor’s.
-Again, it is possible to discuss joint cleanup with your neighbor, but it is not required by law.
+While you should talk to your neighbor about joint cleanup, it is not required by law.
 Any damage that occurred to your neighbor’s home or property should be handled by your neighbor’s home insurance provider.

 Take Action: Remove a Fallen Tree Safely